Search

 On the scale of uncomfortable things to talk about with your young kids; masturbation hovers around the top.
 But as awkward as it is, ignoring the topic won’t make it go away.

 Sometimes it happens when kids are toddlers, sometimes when they’re preschoolers or middle schoolers.
-You’re bringing laundry to their room, or you pass their door and hear sounds that seem out of place.
+You look down at your child in the stroller and discover her hand on her privates.
+You pass their bedroom door and hear sounds that seem out of place.
+Your tweens are cagey about phone or Internet use and seem to spend more time in their rooms.
 Or maybe you walk into your young son’s or daughter’s room and discover your kids masturbating.

 What do you do?
 What should you do?